+Hair is a man’s and woman’s crowning glory.
 Except for a few spots in the body, such as the soles of the feet, the lips, and other areas, human hair grows all over the human body and continues to grow even until death in human remains.

 While cutting or trimming hair is the simplest way to care for or style long or damaged hair, have you ever wondered what happens to all that hair?

-As a result, environmentally conscious individuals will inquire and ask queries such as is hair biodegradable?
+As a result, environmentally conscious individuals will inquire and ask queries such as, is hair biodegradable?
 Is human hair biodegradable?

-Many people visit a salon or barbershop every day to have their hair cut, and you’ll see the hair on salon floors.
+Is it possible to compost hair?
+Many people visit a salon or barbershop daily to have their hair cut, and you’ll see the hair on salon floors.
 Picture how much hair is collected in a day or even a year.
 Without a doubt, it is a mountain of hair waste.

 In that case, this article will explore further into this subject.